bitttttten/babel-plugin-react-move-anonymous-inline-style-objects/README.md

 Lift inline anonymous objects on `style` and `css` values to the module's scope.
 This will benefit a component that will be rendered multiple times as it prevents a new anonymous object being created on every render.

-Taking suggestions for a name too :)
+Taking suggestions for a name too 🌚

+## Disclaimer

+This was written just to learn how to create a babel plugin, I wouldn't recommend using it 👻

 ## Example